tessellate-science/tessa/README.md

-# tess-index
+# Tessa

-Data Index for Tessa AI Research Assistant
+This is the repository for the Tessa AI Research Assistant.